benjamin-j-cooper/weatherApp/README.md

 ![pagination](static/Screenshot10.png)

-Additionally,  clients can filter the response by date and station ID using the custom filter tools (or a query string):
+Additionally,  clients can filter the response by date and station ID using the custom filter tools (or a query string).
+This functionality is maintained in api.filters.py:

 ![filtering](static/Screenshot04.png)

-Finally, I third endpoint provides automatic API documentation using the OpenAI specification:
+Finally, a third endpoint provides automatic API documentation using the OpenAI specification:

     /api/swagger